print logo

 • Each boiler, process heater or steam generator will be permitted individually if rated at 1 million BTU per hour or greater.

-• Any boiler, process heater or steam generator rated at 1 million BTU per hour or greater must be source tested after install.
+• Any boiler, process heater or steam generator rated at 1 million BTU per hour or greater must be source tested after installation.
 Units rated less than 5 million BTU per hour may test using a portable NOx analyzer instead of undergoing a full source test.

 • Regardless of the aggregate heat input, individual boilers or water heaters rated at under 1 million BTU per hour are subject to Rule 414.